 Ask Congress to Make Military Aid to Israel Conditional

-On September 14, 2016, President Obama agreed to give Israel $38 billion in military aid over the ten years starting 2019, or $3.8 billion a year.
-This is the biggest military aid package ever given to any country.
+For ten years starting in 2019, the U.S. will give Israel at least $38 billion in military aid, or $3.8 billion a year.
+This is the biggest military aid package the U.S. has ever given to any country.
 It replaces the 10-year package of $30 billion expiring in 2018, negotiated by the Bush Administration in 2007 (p.2/37).
-The $30 billion package is aid from the State Department alone.
-In recent years Israel has received about half a billion dollars more each year through the Defense Department.

-Delaware's Senator Coons is an original co-sponsor of a 2018 bill to legislatively authorize the $38 billion aid package, the United State-Israel Security Assistance Authorization Act of 2018, S. 2497.
+Delaware's Senator Coons is an original co-sponsor of a 2018 bill to legislatively authorize the $38 billion aid package.
+The bill is The United State-Israel Security Assistance Authorization Act of 2018, S. 2497.

 For years, Israel has received more U.S. military aid each year than all other countries combined.
 For fiscal year 2019, the Administration's request for foreign military financing for Israel equals about 61% of the total U.S. foreign military aid budget request (p.12/33).